Award Winning Alpacas of Peruvian/Accoyo Color

 Send me an email to TheAlpacaRosa@aol.com and let me know of your interest.

-25 units are now completed and ready to ship out.
-We have a lot of interest in these PacaTrappers but I think I can keep up with your demand.
+We have over 800 units sold around the world as of May 2021.
+We've had a lot of interest in these PacaTrappers but I think I can keep up with your demand.
 I will always try to keep plenty on hand.

 alpaca chute